StackVista/stackstate-docs/configure/logging/enable-logging.md

 ## Add logging statements to a function

-Logging statements can be added to StackState functions and monitored in the `stackstate.log` file.
+Logging statements can be added to Rancher Observability functions and monitored in the `stackstate.log` file.
 This is useful for debug purposes.

 1. Add a log statement in the function's code.
 For example:
    * `log.info("message")`